Skip to main content

 about gays and lesbians and promotes “ex-gay” reparative therapy.
 The “documentary” starred ex-gay leader Michael Johnston, a self-described “former

-homosexual,” who was later revealed to have been secretly having sex with other men.
+homosexual,” who was later revealed to have been secretly having sex with other men(link is external).

-and said homosexuality is not a “ natural and normal and healthy activity.”
+and said homosexuality is not a “ natural and normal and healthy activity(link is external).”
 Vitagliano

 also